A complete preparation software solution for offline subtitles

 Translation Manager – to help co-ordinate and manage subtitling project workflows, covering all the essential tasks in a single web-based portal.
 Translation Manager tracks all the project stages from inception to end-delivery, collating all the assets involved and connecting all the users involved – with dedicated views to suit each user’s role.
 Click here for more information on Translation Manager.

-Wincaps software can be purchased online as a time-limited licence (restricted to use on one PC only*), just click on your preferred option:
+Wincaps software can be purchased online as a time-limited licence, just click here.

-* If you should need to transfer the remaining period of a purchased licence to a new PC then just contact us and we can arrange a new licence for that PC.
-This licence method is not suitable if you frequently want to switch your licence between PCs, for that we would recommend a dongle (see below) or a corporate licence package.
+Such subscriptions are locked to an individual PC so this licence method is not suitable if you frequently want to switch your licence between PCs, for that we would recommend a dongle (see below) or a corporate licence package.

 Order a Dongle

-Single user permanent licences using a USB dongle (for portability between PCs) may be ordered here http://subtitling.com/order-prep-dongles/
+Single user permanent licences for the Standard or Pro versions using a USB dongle (for portability between PCs) may be ordered here https://subtitling.com/order-prep-dongles/

 Wincaps Qu4ntum Pro

-Academic institutions should contact firstname.lastname@example.org.
+Academic institutions should contact us via the Wincaps Educational Form – click here.
 Individual students should first approach their tutor for information on any special discounts available.